Visual-Computing/DynamicExplorationGraph/readme.md

 ## Release

+- [2025/01/09] The latest iteration of DEG uses a more efficient way of removing and adding a vertex.
+More details can be found in our new paper [Dynamic Exploration Graph: A Novel Approach for Efficient Nearest Neighbor Search in Evolving Multimedia Datasets](https://link.springer.com/chapter/10.1007/978-981-96-2054-8_25).
 - [2024/05/01] Our paper [An Exploration Graph with Continuous Refinement for Efficient Multimedia Retrieval](https://doi.org/10.1145/3652583.3658117) is accepted by ICMR2024 as **oral presentation**
-- [2023/12/02] New continuous refining Exploration Graph (crEG) containing a more efficient and thread-safe way to extend DEG.
+- [2023/12/02] The new continuous refining Exploration Graph (crEG) containing a more efficient and thread-safe way to extend DEG.
 Currently found in the [crEG branch](https://github.com/Visual-Computing/DynamicExplorationGraph/tree/crEG) of this repository.
 - [2023/07/19] First version of Dynamic Exploration Graph is out!
 For more details please refere to our paper:
 [Fast Approximate nearest neighbor search with the Dynamic Exploration Graph using continuous refinement](https://arxiv.org/abs/2307.10479)